 Trade Trifles & Trivia: The realtor description from the National Association of REALTORS (NAR) states that a member must adhere to the 17 Articles in the REALTOR Code of Ethics.
 If you aren’t familiar, you are probably not writing a resume for realtors, but rather a resume for real estate agents.

 Do you have any questions on how to write a real estate resume?
-Not sure how to describe your real estate skills or achievements?
-Give us a shout in the comments below and we will answer your question.
+Not sure how to describe your real estate skills or property-selling achievements?
+Get at us in the comments below and we will answer your question.
 Thanks for reading!